jamesquinlan/Intro-Database-SQL/lectures/views.md

 Therefore you may want to save this query along with any other queries used frequently.
 Saving this query as a script (.sql) file is one way, another way is to create a VIEW which are stored as part of the databaase.
 That is, a VIEW is a SELECT query that is stored as a database object.

+Views can be used as a form of security.
+Views can contain limited information of a table.
+For example, views allow you restrict access to a table that contains sensitive information.
+The view can allow someone access to the parts of the table you allow them to retrieve.

+Views can be used to maintain summarized data and calculations instead of storing these in the table.

 #### CREATE VIEW
 ---